shashd/shashd/README.md

 ### Hi there 👋

+- 🔭 I’m currently studying on Uppsala University
+- 🌱 I’m currently learning backend technologies
+- 👯 I’m collaborating on a plant recognition project
+- 📫 How to reach me: 1065709724ja@gmail.com

 <!--
 **shashd/shashd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.